Time Heals all Wounds - Dog Therapy and Bullmastiffs

 When summer came, TV was a rarity except on Sunday night when Disney was on.
 On those nights we’d eat in the den by the TV and not at the kitchen table.
 Mom would fold out the metal coffee tables and we’d all watch Marlin Perkins on Mutual Omaha’s Wild Kingdom first, before the new episode of Disney aired.

 I guess the thing I remember most about that period in my life is the fact that I was never alone, ever.
 I always had my older siblings nearby or my parents and I always felt safe.
 The neighborhood was our playground and as soon as breakfast was over we’d be out the door and ready for a new adventure.
-This consisted of playing with Hardy in the backyard, racing down the steep hill behind our house in a wagon or on a tricycle, playing “war” with plastic machine guns or sticks…depending on what was available, making cities in the sandbox and using Hot Wheels and Matchbox cars while avoiding cat dung and on the days when it was really hot, we'd lay in a small, inflated pool to keep cool.
+This consisted of playing with Hardy in the backyard, racing down the steep hill behind our house in a wagon or on a tricycle, playing “war” with plastic machine guns or sticks…depending on what was available, making cities in the sandbox and using Hot Wheels and Matchbox cars while avoiding cat dung surprises deep in the sand.
+On the days when it was really hot, we'd lay in a small, inflated pool to keep cool.

 All I can remember was hearing my dad tell me that Hardy had eaten his leather leash and it had lodged in his intestines.
 Surgery was out of the question for dogs in those days, so they put him to sleep.
 I can still remember standing by his empty cage in our barn and feeling the confusion and sense of loss and sorrow, almost clearer than the memory of the dog while he was alive.
 His collar and nameplate inscribed upon it hung on a nail by his now empty kennel.